 All students at Oakland have the opportunity to ride at no additional cost to families.
 Approximately 60 to 75 percent of all students include riding in their schedule.

 Oakland has a 16-stall barn, approximately 40 acres of fenced pasture, and several beautiful trails throughout our 450-acre property.
 Horses and riders are matched by size, experience, and personality.
 Typically, students will ride a particular horse for the duration of the year.
 This personalized approach encourages a special bond between horse and rider.

 Riding fundamentals are the primary focus for beginner riders at Oakland.
 It is important for students to understand terminology, riding equipment and use, safety procedures, and general horse care.
 Students learn how to groom and tack their horse correctly first, then practice how to walk, trot, and canter as appropriate to their riding level.

-For more skilled riders, Oakland offers an Advanced Class.
-These students have mastered the prior levels and practice cantering and jumping.
+For more skilled riders, Oakland offers advanced classes.
+These students have mastered the prior levels and begin to practice cantering and jumping.
 The year culminates with a drill performance in which horse and rider participate in an intricately choreographed show.
-This show takes place at the end of the summer semester.
+All riders participate in the show at their level of expertise which takes place at the end of the summer term.

-An important part of the Oakland riding program, barn work ensures that our equestrian friends receive special care after their lessons.
-Barn work allows students to have a greater understanding of the important responsibility of caring for animals.
-Students participating in barn work have a variety of responsibilities including grooming, cleaning stalls and general horse care.
-Some barn work positions are paid and students will receive earnings at the end of each semester.
-All barn workers are recognized and rewarded for their contrition and dedication to the barn at annual spring and summer award banquets.
+Barn work ensures that our horses receive special care they need after lessons; it also builds character and underscores the important responsibility of caring for animals.
+Students participating in barn work have a variety of responsibilities including grooming, cleaning stalls, and general horse care.
+All barn workers are recognized and rewarded for their contributions at annual spring and summer award banquets.